Media Contacts: Josh Chetwynd, firstname.lastname@example.org, 303-573-5558; Andrea Ranger, email@example.com, 781-349-2813

 About Green Century Capital Management

 °Green Century Capital Management, Inc. (Green Century) is the investment advisor to the Green Century Funds (The Funds).
-The Green Century Funds are the first family of fossil fuel free, responsible, and diversified mutual funds in the United States.
+The Green Century Funds are one of the first families of fossil fuel free mutual funds in the United States.
 Green Century Capital Management hosts an award-winning and in-house shareholder advocacy program and is the only mutual fund company in the U.S. wholly owned by environmental and public health nonprofit organizations.

 *As of September 30, 2021, Deere & Co. comprised 0.71%, 0.51% and 0.00% of the Green Century Balanced Fund, the Green Century Equity Fund, and the Green Century International Index Fund respectively.
 References to specific securities, which will change due to ongoing management of the Funds, should not be construed as a recommendation by the Funds, their administrator, or their distributor.